repengine/pulse/docs/sprint0_module_analysis/iris_test_newsapi_direct_py.md

 ## 1. Module Intent/Purpose

-The primary role of [`iris/test_newsapi_direct.py`](../../../iris/test_newsapi_direct.py:1) is to test the functionality of the [`NewsapiPlugin`](../../../iris/iris_plugins_variable_ingestion/newsapi_plugin.py) from the `iris.iris_plugins_variable_ingestion` package.
+The primary role of [`iris/test_newsapi_direct.py`](../../../iris/test_newsapi_direct.py:1) is to test the functionality of the [`NewsapiPlugin`](../../../iris/iris_plugins_variable_ingestion/newsapi_plugin.py) from the `ingestion.iris_plugins_variable_ingestion` package.
 It achieves this by directly setting the `NEWSAPI_KEY` environment variable within the script before initializing and using the plugin to fetch news signals.
 This allows for a direct test of the plugin's core news fetching capabilities, assuming a valid API key is provided.

 ## 2. Operational Status/Completeness